paulmasson/threejs-with-controls/README.md

 The steps to create this build from a [stable](https://github.com/mrdoob/three.js/issues/20591) tagged version are

-* Perform a shallow clone of the desired version with

-`git clone --depth=1 --branch r<n> --single-branch https://github.com/mrdoob/three.js.git`

-* Add a single line to `src/Three.js` just after all other exports

-`export { OrbitControls } from '../examples/jsm/controls/OrbitControls.js';`

-* Revert the import `from 'three';` in `OrbitControls.js` to

-`from '../../../build/three.module.js';`

-* Move into the library directory with `cd three.js`
+* Edit the version number of `three` in `package.json` to indicate the desired version.
+These numbers are of the form `0.nnn.n`, where the last digit reflects possible modifications after the first release.
+Available versions can be displayed with `npm show three versions`.

-* Configure the library with `npm install`
+* Configure the library with `npm install`.

-* Build the library with `npm run build`
+* Build the library with `npm run build`.

-The minified file will be located in the `build` directory and has been copied to the same directory here.
+The minified file will be located in the `build` directory.

-If you need additional features, then simply add the appropriate `export` lines to `src/Three.js` and build the library yourself.
+If you need additional features, then simply add the appropriate `export` lines to `Three.js` and build the library yourself.

 Live examples using this build via [MathCell](https://github.com/paulmasson/mathcell):